Ductmate Industries

 Roehrich added, “Our installers in the field really like the Spiralmate® system because it quickly snaps in place, provides a great seal, installs faster than other products, and it provides a straight, clean look when it’s finished.”

-The end result was a successful project for Ductmate and everyone else involved.
-The state-of-the-art Prairie Lakes Wellness Center has an HVAC system to match that’s pleasing to the eye, energy efficient and will perform well for many years to come.
+The result was a successful project for Ductmate and everyone else involved.
+The state-of-the-art Prairie Lakes Wellness Center features an HVAC system that’s pleasing to the eye, energy-efficient, and will perform well for many years to come.

 Read More